-Time-gated (TG) Raman spectroscopy has been shown to be an effective technical solution for the major problem of sample-induced fluorescence, masking Raman signal during spectral detection.
-Technical methods of fluorescence rejection have come a long way from the early implementations of large and expensive laboratory equipment, such as the optical Kerr-gate.
-Today there are some more affordable small sized options available.
-These improvements are largely due to advances in the production of spectroscopic and electronic components that further led to the reduction of device complexity and costs.
-An integral part of TG Raman is the temporally precise synchronization (picosecond range) between the pulsed laser excitation source and the sensitive and fast detector.
-The detector is able to collect the Raman signal during the short laser pulses while fluorescence emission, which has a longer delay, is rejected during the detector dead-time.
-TG Raman is also resistant against ambient light as well as thermal missions due to the short measurement duty cycle.
-In recent years, the focus of ultra-sensitive and fast detectors has been on gated and intensified charge coupled devices (ICCDs) or on CMOS single-photon avalanche diode (SPAD) arrays, which are also suitable for performing TG Raman spectroscopy.
-SPAD arrays have the advantage of being even more sensitive with better temporal resolution compared to gated CCDs without the necessity of excessive detector cooling.
-This review aims to provide an overview of TG Raman from early to recent developments, applications and extensions.
+Time-gated (TG) Raman spectroscopy (RS) has been shown to be an effective technical solution for the major problem whereby sample-induced fluorescence masks the Raman signal during spectral detection.
+Technical methods of fluorescence rejection have come a long way since the early implementations of large and expensive laboratory equipment, such as the optical Kerr gate.
+Today, more affordable small sized options are available.
+These improvements are largely due to advances in the production of spectroscopic and electronic components, leading to the reduction of device complexity and costs.
+An integral part of TG Raman spectroscopy is the temporally precise synchronization (picosecond range) between the pulsed laser excitation source and the sensitive and fast detector.
+The detector is able to collect the Raman signal during the short laser pulses, while fluorescence emission, which has a longer delay, is rejected during the detector dead-time.
+TG Raman is also resistant against ambient light as well as thermal emissions, due to its short measurement duty cycle.
+In recent years, the focus in the study of ultra-sensitive and fast detectors has been on gated and intensified charge coupled devices (ICCDs), or on CMOS single-photon avalanche diode (SPAD) arrays, which are also suitable for performing TG RS.
+SPAD arrays have the advantage of being even more sensitive, with better temporal resolution compared to gated CCDs, and without the requirement for excessive detector cooling.
+This review aims to provide an overview of TG Raman from early to recent developments, its applications and extensions.